Your registered charity, Spread the Dough, is planning its first big fundraising event. It’s going to be called “Rubber Chicken Dinner”.

 Because of the different requirements for cash and gifts-in-kind, it can be a good idea to have 2 formats of receipts.

 For more information on receipts and to see samples, consult the sample official receipts on the website of the Canada Revenue Agency.

-Can a charity use computer-generated receipts or send them by email?
+Can charities use computer-generated receipts or send receipts by email?

 These can be used under certain conditions:

 - The computer system used to store the receipts must be protected by a password and restrict modification of donor records.

 - Donor records must be stored in a format that cannot be erased, such as paper or burned CDs.

 - It must be possible to print copies of the receipts on request by the Canada Revenue Agency.